UPPRESSO: Untraceable and Unlinkable Privacy-PREserving Single Sign-On Services: Introduction

 \section{Introduction}

-Single sign-on (SSO) systems such as OpenID Connect (OIDC) \cite{OpenIDConnect}, OAuth 2.0 \cite{rfc6749} and SAML \cite{SAML}, are widely deployed in the Internet for identity management and authentication.
-With the help of SSO, a user logins to a website, referred to as the \emph{relying party} (RP), using his identity registered at another web service, known as the \emph{identity provider} (IdP).
-An RP delegates user identification and authentication to the trusted IdP, which issues an \emph{identity token} (e.g., id token in OIDC or identity assertion in SAML) for a user to visit the RP after authenticating this user.
-Thus, the user keeps only one credential for the IdP, instead of maintaining several credentials for different RPs.
+Single sign-on (SSO) protocols such as OpenID Connect (OIDC) \cite{OpenIDConnect}, OAuth 2.0 \cite{rfc6749}, and SAML \cite{SAML, SAMLIdentifier}, are widely deployed for identity management and authentication.
+SSO allows a user to log into a website, known as the \emph{relying party} (RP), using her account registered at a trusted web service, known as the \emph{identity provider} (IdP).
+An RP delegates user identification and authentication to the IdP, which issues an \emph{identity token} (such as ``id token'' in OIDC and ``identity assertion'' in SAML) for a user to visit the RP.
+For instance, in an OIDC system, the user requests to log into an RP, which constructs an identity-token request with its identity (denoted as $ID_{RP}$) and redirects it to a trusted IdP.
+After authenticating the user, the IdP issues an identity token binding the identities of the user and the RP (i.e., $ID_U$ and $ID_{RP}$), which is returned to the user and then forwarded to the RP.
+Finally, the RP verifies the identity token to determine if the token holder is authorized to log in.
+Thus, a user keeps only one credential for the IdP, instead of multiple credentials for different RPs.

-The SSO login flow for web applications works as below.
-For example, in the widely-used OIDC systems, a user sends a login request to the target RP, and the RP constructs an identity-token request with its identity (denoted as $ID_{RP}$ in this paper) and redirects the request to the IdP.
-After authenticating the user, the IdP issues an identity token binding the identities of both the user and the RP (i.e., $ID_U$ and $ID_{RP}$), which is returned to the user and forwarded to the RP.
-Finally, the RP verifies the identity token to decide whether the user is allowed to login or not.
+OIDC also provides comprehensive services for identity management, by enabling an IdP to enclose more user attributes in identity tokens, along with the authenticated user's identity.
+The attributes (e.g., age, hobby, and location) are maintained at the IdP and enclosed in identity tokens after a user's authorization \cite{OpenIDConnect,rfc6749}.